 - The City: The city of Pittsburgh, once the home of the nation's largest industrial production base, is also attractive to our students because of its remarkable working-class history and affordable cost of living.
 A number of cultural institutions within the city such as the Andy Warhol Museum, Carnegie Museum of Art, City of Asylum and The Kelly-Strayhorn Theater, along with strong university links to local community groups through the Center for University Outreach, collectively make Carnegie Mellon a productive place to explore the intersection of culture, politics, and society.

 Spotlight: Rich Purcell

-Associate Professor, Director of the LCS Program, Director of Arts Greenhouse
+Associate Professor, Director of Arts Greenhouse

 Rich researches, teaches and writes about film and media, black literature, poetry, music and other forms of black performance and visual art.
 Rich's secondary areas of interest are in aesthetic theory, black studies as well as Marxist and post-Marxist thought.
 In addition to his scholarly work and teaching, Rich directs an arts education program for 6-8 graders called Arts Greenhouse.